ccdxc/sw/penctl/docs/markdown/penctl_show_running-firmware.md

 ## penctl show running-firmware

-Show running firmware from Naples (To be deprecated.
+Show running firmware from Distributed Service Card (To be deprecated.
 Please use: penctl show firmware-version)

 ### Synopsis

 -----------------------------------------------------------------------------------------------
- Show Running Firmware from Naples.
+ Show Running Firmware from Distributed Service Card.
 (To be deprecated.
 Please use: penctl show firmware-version)
 -----------------------------------------------------------------------------------------------